-In 2019-20, a total of 5,352 samples were collected for analysis.
-The results were compared with the Australian standards and where appropriate, relevant international standards.
+In 2020-21, a total of 2,905 samples were collected for analysis.
+The results were compared with Australian standards and where relevant, international standards.

-A summary of cattle sample compliance with Australian standards over the past six years is provided in Table 2.
-The results highlight excellent compliance with Australian standards and demonstrate the strong commitment of the cattle industry to good agricultural practice.
-The consistently high compliance rates help maintain the reputation and integrity of Australian beef in domestic and international markets.
+A summary of sheep sample compliance with Australian standards over the past six years is provided in Table 2.
+The results highlight excellent compliance with Australian standards and demonstrate the strong commitment of the industry to good agricultural practice.
+The consistently high compliance rates help maintain the reputation and integrity of Australian sheep in domestic and international markets.

-The yearly summary datasets for the cattle program are located on the department's website agriculture.gov.au/nrs-results-publications.
+The yearly summary datasets for the sheep program are located on the department's website agriculture.gov.au/nrs-results-publications.

-TABLE 1 Analytical screens for the cattle program
+TABLE 1 Analytical screens for the sheep program

-Analytical screen Chemical group Analytes Veterinary medicines and pesticides Anthelmintics includes macrocyclic lactones, salicylanilides and benzimidazoles Antimicrobials includes aminoglycosides, anticoccidials, beta lactams, quinolones, macrolides, nitrofurans, phenicols, sulfonamides and tetracyclines Hormones includes stilbenes, corticosteroids, resorcylic acid lactones and androgenic steroids Other medicines includes beta-agonists and non-steroidal anti-inflammatory drugs Pesticides insecticides, fungicides and herbicides Environmental contaminants Organochlorines aldrin, chlordane, dieldrin, DDT, endrin, HCB, HCH, heptachlor, lindane, mirex, PCBs and pentachlorobenzene Metals antimony, arsenic, cadmium, lead and mercury
+Analytical screen Chemical group Analytes Veterinary medicines and pesticides Anthelmintics includes macrocyclic lactones, salicylanilides and benzimidazoles Antimicrobials includes aminoglycosides, anticoccidials, beta lactams, quinolones, macrolides, nitrofurans, phenicols, sulfonamides and tetracyclines Hormones including stilbenes, corticosteroids, resorcylic acid lactones and androgenic steroids Other medicines including beta-agonists and non-steroidal anti-inflammatory drugs Pesticides insecticides, fungicides and herbicides Environmental contaminants Organochlorines aldrin, chlordane, dieldrin, DDT, endrin, HCB, HCH, heptachlor, lindane, mirex, PCBs and pentachlorobenzene Metals antimony, arsenic, cadmium, lead and mercury